Hexatown/docs/microsoft/usecases/microsoft365/create better work habits/index.md

 ---
 title: Create better work habits
-inshort: MyAnalytics helps you focus on what matters most with personalized insights about how you work.
-Learn from your time spent in meetings, working in email, your dedicated focus hours, and from how many after-hours you rack up so you can be more effective at work.
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: MYANALYTICS, OFFICE 365 BASICS
 areas:
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/create-better-work-habits
 ---
+MyAnalytics helps you focus on what matters most with personalized insights about how you work.
+Learn from your time spent in meetings, working in email, your dedicated focus hours, and from how many after-hours you rack up so you can be more effective at work.

 ## Learn more about your work style